fasblom/node-red-node-swagger/README.md

 * In - The location of the parameter.
 There are four supported locations of the parameter:
   * _Query_ - Parameters that are appended to the URL.
 For example, in `/items?id=###`, the query parameter is `id`.
   * _Header_ - Custom headers that are expected as part of the request.
-  * _Form_ - Used to describe the payload of an HTTP request when either `application/x-www-form-urlencoded` or `multipart/form-data` are used as the content type of the request.
-This is the only parameter type that can be used to send files, thus supporting the `file` type.
-Since form parameters are sent in the payload, they cannot be declared together with a body parameter for the same operation.
-Form parameters have a different format based on the content-type used (for further details, consult <http://www.w3.org/TR/html401/interact/forms.html#h-17.13.4>).
-  * _Body_ - The payload that's appended to the HTTP request.
-Since there can only be one payload, there can only be *one* body parameter.
-The name of the body parameter has no effect on the parameter itself and is used for documentation purposes only.
-Since Form parameters are also in the payload, body and form parameters cannot exist together for the same operation.
 * Description - A brief description of the parameter.
 This could contain examples of use.
 [GFM syntax](https://help.github.com/articles/github-flavored-markdown) can be used for rich text representation.
 * Required - Determines whether this parameter is mandatory.
 * Type - The type of the parameter.
 Since the parameter is not located at the request body, it is limited to simple types (that is, not an object).